abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ![Screenshot (2164)](https://user-images.githubusercontent.com/120498080/208465505-b6a85e2c-f537-4312-b723-1f2cb4a585bb.png)

 ### Timing Analysis in VTR of the Design
-- To do timing analysis using VTR we will create a `counter.sdc` file whose clock name `up_counter_clk` should be same as the clock name in `counter.pre-vpr.blif` file
+- To do timing analysis using VTR I created a `counter.sdc` file whose clock name `up_counter_clk` should be same as the clock name in `counter.pre-vpr.blif` file
 - In `counter.pre-vpr.blif` replace up_counter^clk with up_counter_clk
 ```
 create_clock -period 10 up_counter_clk